-Argentina: Reported exports peaked at 10,194 skins in 2009; exports then declined to negligible quantities between 2012 and 2014 but importers' data suggest an increase in 2015 (Table 9).
-Argentina reported exporting 1,605 skins in 2016.
+Argentina: Reported exports peaked at 10,204 skins in 2009; exports then declined to negligible quantities between 2012 and 2014 but importers' data suggest an increase in 2015 (Table 9).
+Argentina reported exporting fewer skins in 2015 - 2017 than importing countries.
 The main destination of the skins was Mexico and the United States and the majority of the skins were reported to be from ranching operations.

-Bolivia: Reported exports averaged around 43,000 skins per year between 2007 and 2011 but increased to a yearly average of 88,000 between 2012 and 2015.
-The principle importers 2014-2016 were Germany, Italy, Mexico and Spain and the source of the skins was from captive breeding, ranching and wild caught.
-The percentage of wild skins was 74 per cent in 2014 and 80 per cent in 2015.
-However in 2016 trade in captive-bred skins was negligible and only reported by importers.
-Bolivia reported exports of ranched skins instead.
+Bolivia: Reported exports averaged around 36,000 skins per year between 2008 and 2011 but increased to a yearly average of 88,000 between 2012 and 2015.
+The principle importers 2015-2017 were Germany, Italy, Mexico and Spain and the source of the skins was from captive breeding, ranching and wild caught.
+The percentage of wild skins was 81 per cent in 2015 but in 2016 and 2017 Bolivia reported no exports of source 'C' skins but 37 per cent source 'R' in 2016.
+No report had been received from Bolivia for 2017 at the time of writing (April 2019) but data from importing countries suggests that the proportion of wild sourced skins had fallen further to 45 per cent.

-8 According to CITES Standard nomenclature, which the CITES Trade Database follows, Caiman yacare is a synonym of the sub species Caiman crocodilus yacare, and as such trade reported as Caiman crocodilus may include trade in the subspecies.
+7 According to CITES Standard nomenclature, which the CITES Trade Database follows, Caiman yacare is a synonym of the sub species Caiman crocodilus yacare, and as such trade reported as Caiman crocodilus may include trade in the subspecies.

-Brazil: Exports reported by Brazil have fluctuated over the period under review with a peak in 2012 and 2013, however trade appears to have declined since then to only 6,162 skins in 2016.
-While all skins exported in 2010 were captive-bred and primarily destined for Colombia, the majority of the skins traded in subsequent years were ranched and exported more widely with the main importing countries being Mexico and the United States
+Brazil: For 2015 and 2016 data from Mexico far exceeds that reported by Brazil and have been used in Table 8.
+While all skins exported in 2010 were captive-bred and primarily destined for Colombia, the majority of the skins traded in subsequent years were ranched and exported more widely with the main importing countries being Mexico and the United States.

 Paraguay: Paraguay imposed a moratorium on all exports of wildlife in September 2003 as a result of the findings of a technical mission from the CITES Secretariat.
 This moratorium was partially lifted in 2009 (CITES Notification to the Parties No. 2009/036 of 10 August 2009) and further partially lifted in 2011 (CITES Notification to the Parties No. 2011/009 of 19 January 2011) to allow exports of existing stocks of skins legally acquired in 2001, 2002 or 2003 once the CITES Secretariat, in cooperation with the IUCN/SSC Crocodile Specialist Group, had confirmed their legal origin.
 No exports of skins were reported in trade until 2012, when Paraguay exported 2,506 skins, mostly to Spain.
 In 2013 Paraguay exported 22,750 skins, all of which were wild-sourced.
 The moratorium was fully lifted in 2014 (CITES Notification 2014/009 of 10 February 2014) during which year 4,539 skins were reported by importers (Spain and the United States).
-No skins were exported in 2015 but Paraguay reported exporting 1000 wild skins to Bolivia in 2016.
+No skins were exported in 2015 or 2017 but Paraguay reported exporting 1,000 wild skins to Bolivia in 2016.